Vegan Jamaican Easter Spice Bun (with yeast)

 Prepare the mix-ins:

-- Combine the ground flaxseeds and water in a small bowl and set aside to thicken.1 tablespoon ground flaxseeds ,2 tablespoon water
+- Combine the ground flaxseeds and water in a small bowl and set aside to thicken.1 tbsp (15 g) ground flaxseeds ,2 tbsp (30 ml) water

 - Separately, combine the raisins and candied peel in a bowl.
-Add the vanilla.¼ cup raisins ,3 tablespoon mixed candied peel ,1 tablespoon vanilla
+Add the vanilla.¼ cup (40 g) raisins ,3 tbsp (25 g) mixed candied peel ,1 tbsp (15 ml) vanilla

 Add the mix-ins: